P1R0H/itstuff/xsl-transformation/README.md

-#XSL Transfotmation
+#XSL Transformation

-Simple XSL Transformation from html representation of data in recipes.xml file
+Transformation from html representation of data in recipes.xml file